-Delayed Delivery Transactions and When-Issued Securities • A Fund may purchase or sell securities on a delayed delivery or when-issued basis.
+Delayed Delivery Transactions and When-Issued Securities - A Fund may purchase or sell securities on a delayed delivery or when-issued basis.
 Payment and delivery may take place after the customary settlement period for that security.
 The price of the underlying securities and the date when the securities will be delivered and paid for are fixed at the time the transaction is negotiated.
-During the time a delayed delivery sell is outstanding, the contract is marked to market daily and equivalent deliverable securities are held for the transaction.
-The value of unsettled securities purchased on a delayed delivery or when-issued basis are identified as such in the Schedule of Investments.
+During the time a delayed delivery or when-issued basis are identified as such in the Schedule of Investments.
 The Fund may receive compensation for interest forgone in the purchase of a delayed delivery or when-issued security.
 With respect to purchase commitments, a Fund identifies securities as segregated in its records with a value at least equal to the amount of the commitment.
 The payables and receivables associated with delayed delivery securities having the same coupon, settlement date, and broker are offset.
-Delayed delivery or when-issued securities that have been purchased from and sold to a different broker are reflected as both payables and receivables in the Statements of Financial Position under the caption "Delayed delivery".
+Delayed delivery or when-issued from and sold to a different broker are reflected as both payables and receivables in the Statements of Financial Position under the caption "Delayed delivery".
 Losses may arise due to changes in the value of the underlying securities or if the counterparty does not perform under the contract, or if the issuer does not issue the securities due to political, economic, or other factors.